VictorAlegado/VictorAlegado/README.md

 <h1>Hello, I'm Victor! <br/><a>Cyber Security Professional</a>

 <h2>About Me:</h2>
-I'm a recent graduate with a Diploma in Cyber Security and a background in Information Systems and Business, Additionally I also hold certifications in CompTIA Security+ and Microsoft Azure Fundamentals (AZ-900), which strengthen my foundation in security best practices and cloud computing, and currently studying for SC-900 for my continious development.
+I'm a recent Cyber Security graduate with a background in Information Systems and Business, accompanied by certifications in CompTIA Security+ and Microsoft Azure Fundamentals (AZ-900).
+I'm currently studying for the SC-900 to further enhance my expertise.
 <br />
 <br />
-Currently, I'm developing my career as a cybersecurity professional, with experience in threat analysis, incident response, and security automation.
-My hands-on experience includes working as a Cyber Security Intern at Datacom, where I contributed to the Cyber Defence Operations Centre by conducting phishing exercises, developing SOPs, and utilizing tools like Microsoft Sentinel, NIST frameworks, and CrowdStrike.
+My professional experience includes an internship at Datacom, where I contributed to the Cyber Defence Operations Centre by conducting phishing exercises, developing SOPs, and using tools like Microsoft Sentinel, NIST frameworks, and CrowdStrike.
 <br />
 <br />
-I'm passionate about diving deep into cybersecurity practices, from implementing honeynets to analyzing security events and setting up Windows 2k19 Server deployments.
-My GitHub projects reflect my interest in practical applications of cybersecurity concepts, like my recent work on honeynet implementation and SIEM threat analysis in Azure.
+I’m passionate about cybersecurity, with hands-on experience in threat analysis, incident response, and security automation.
+My GitHub showcases projects like honeynet implementation, SIEM threat analysis in Azure, and my recent phishing email forensics project, reflecting my commitment to practical cybersecurity applications.
 <br />
 <br />
 Feel free to explore my work, and let’s connect if you’re interested in cybersecurity, cloud security, or threat management.